TABLE OF CONTENTS

-A finding that a type of expense is ordinary and necessary does not mean that the amount is ordinary and necessary.
+If the PA makes a finding that a type of expense is ordinary and necessary, it does not necessarily mean that the amount is ordinary and necessary.
 The burden is on the claimant to show that the expenses are reasonable and needed for a legitimate purpose.

 If the PA determines that the amount of certain expenses is not ordinary and necessary, particularly regarding significant expenses for food, clothing, and vehicles, the PA must state in writing the reasons for the finding.
 The finding must be supported by rationale, which may include reference to recognized research data (such as current statistics from BLS) that show that the claimant’s expenses exceed the average or range of expenses for the general population relevant to the claimant’s circumstances.

 The PA evaluates only the minimum periodic payment as determined by a creditor.
 Copies of the claimant’s monthly billing for consumer debt will verify the minimum amount.

 (3) An individual’s assets should not exceed the resource base of $5,500 for an individual or $9,200 for an individual with a spouse or one dependent, plus $1,100 for each additional dependent, based on information from BLS.
 A spouse's assets will not be considered available to the claimant unless the spouse was living in the household both at the time the overpayment was incurred and at the time waiver is considered.

 (a) Liquid assets may include (but are not limited to) cash, the value of stocks, bonds, savings accounts, mutual funds, and certificates of deposit.